 Interventions that have proven most effective at increasing vaccine uptake are the ones that facilitate action (by providing patients with reminders and prompts), reduce barriers (by setting default orders and appointments), and shape behavior (by developing incentives, sanctions, and requirements).
 Instead of focusing on interventions to change people’s attitudes, we should be focusing on developing interventions that directly shape people’s behaviors.

 At Vitality, our mission is to protect and enhance the lives of our members.
 We’ve developed a program rooted in the combination of the best clinical science, data science, and behavioral science to help our members live their healthiest lives possible.
 In a recent analysis of our Discovery Health Medical Scheme members in South Africa, we found that – when adjusted for age – Vitality members were almost twice as likely to get vaccinated when compared with their non-Vitality counterparts.

-Click here for information about the recommended vaccinations by the Centers for Disease Control and Prevention.
+Click here for information about the recommended vaccinations by the Centers for Disease Control and Prevention (CDC).

-Lianne Jacobs, Product Analyst, has a master’s degree in Public Health from Yale University.
+Lianne E. Jacobs, MPH, Health Communications Strategist, has a master’s degree in public health from Yale University.
 She is the only indoor cycling instructor who can’t ride a bike.
-She enjoys traveling the world, laughing at her own jokes, and tricking her husband into eating baked goods made with hidden vegetables.
+She enjoys traveling the world, laughing at her own jokes, changing diapers, and tricking her husband into eating baked goods made with hidden vegetables.